 The same way that a project library contains a reference to the VI within it, the VI also contains a reference to its owning library.
 A VI can contain a reference to only one library, so only one project library can own a particular VI.

 In order to distribute a project library, you can simply distribute the .lvlib file along with all the other files the library owns.
 Alternatively, you can create a single zip file containing the entire library and distribute it.
 To accomplish that right-click Build Specifications, select New»Zip File, and include the project library under the Source Files category.
-For more information on creating zip files refer to Distributing Applications with the LabVIEW Application Builder.
+For more information on creating zip files refer to Introduction to the LabVIEW Application Builder.

 Adding a password protection to a project library does not automatically add password protection to the VIs it owns.
 As a developer, you might want to password protect a project library if you do not want the users to view the library’s private items in the Project Explorer window or to edit the library.
 But this does not mean that users do not have access to the private VIs of the project library.
 Project libraries are intended to package code to provide controlled interface to their members.
 However, libraries do not restrict users from seeing how the code works.Users can still open the private VIs and modify them, and as long as these private VIs are executable and users don’t change their connector panes, other VIs that call them do not break.
 However, if you do not want users to be able to view or edit private VIs altogether, you need to password protect them separately.

 If the project library is password protected, the password information in stored in the library file in an encoded form.